-An exquisite ancient Greek earring, now housed at the Museum of Fine Arts in Boston, still dazzles its admirers fully 2,300 years after it was expertly crafted from pure gold.
+An exquisite ancient Greek earring, now housed at the Museum of Fine Arts in Boston, still dazzles its admirers 2,300 years after it was expertly crafted from pure gold.
 And it is in good company at Boston’s Museum of Fine Arts, which opened new galleries devoted to Greek art this year.

 The ancient Greek earring, depicting Nike, the goddess of Victory, resplendent in gold wings and headdress and driving her two-horse chariot, still has wheels that actually still turn, more than two millennia after it was created.

 The expressions on her horses’ faces are still clearly visible, and the delicate golden reins that Nike used to control them are amazingly still extant.
 More than a hundred individual pieces of gold were used to make the one surviving earring, which was created some time around the years 350 to 325 BC.

 Ancient Greek earring among countless treasures at Boston’s Museum of Fine Arts

 Boston’s Museum of Fine Arts, located on the historic city’s Huntington Avenue, houses many treasures from Ancient Greek as well as Egyptian and Mediterranean history in general.